Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 Workers – participants of the Great Patriotic War

-Up to 35 calendar days a year
+Up to 35 calendar days per year

 Employees admitted to entrance examinations in educational institutions of higher professional education